 Some students in the “Tilt-a-Hurl” event will also compete in the April 25 regional MICS competition in Wisconsin, which includes students from a seven-state area.
 UNK won the regional competition last year.

-Click the links below to view television coverage of the competition:
+Click the link below to view television coverage of the competition: